mibrs/mibrs.github.io/_posts/21-10-01-Introduction.md

 - VEX IQ (robotics)
 - Fischertechnik Robo TXT and others (robotics and engineering)

-The activities are described from a student's perspective as a learning log, if you are looking for more in-depth information (teacher/engineer's perspective) please check out my sites [passionteaching](www.passionteaching.com) and [kidscoderepo](www.kidscoderepo.wordpress.com).
+The activities are described from a student's perspective as a learning log, if you are looking for more information please check out my site [michaelsposts](https://michaelsposts.com).

 Enjoy